POSSESSION WITH INTENT TO SELL

 Some of the things officer will look at to determine what to charge include but are not limited to:

 - How the drugs are packaged (if the drugs are individually packaged, law enforcement will usually presume that the person is intending to sell narcotics)

 - Area of Town (are drug transactions common in area)

 Unfortunately, it is usually up to the discretion of the investigative officer based on his law enforcement experience as to whether to charge possession with intent to sell/manufacture/deliver or simple possession.

 If you have been charged with possession for sale, you should speak with an experienced drug crime defense attorney immediately.
 It is important that you become familiar with your legal options from the onset of your criminal charges so that you can make effective decisions.

-By working with a drug crimes defense attorney, like the attorneys at Hager & Schwartz, you will ensure that you receive the advice and representation you need to protect yourself throughout each phase of the criminal process.
+By working with a drug crimes defense attorney, like the attorneys at Hager & Schwartz, P.A., you will ensure that you receive the advice and representation you need to protect yourself throughout each phase of the criminal process.